FWKMultiverse/WinCore/README.md

 The library is publicly available for general use.
-However, comprehensive testing across every supported Windows configuration, hardware combination, GPU, driver, Python version, and PyTorch version has not yet been completed.
+However, comprehensive testing across every supported Windows configuration, hardware combination, GPU, driver, Python version, CUDA Toolkit version, MSVC toolset, and PyTorch version has not yet been completed.

 Some behavior may therefore vary between environments.